Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 So what’s the solution?
 Well, leave the button where it is, in the presentational child component, but attach the `props.nextPage()` function you passed down from the parent to the button’s `onClick` event.

-What happens now is that when the user clicks the next page button, the button’s `onClick` event is triggered, this calls whatever function is attached to this event, which in our case is the passed in `nextPage()` function.
+What happens now is when the user clicks the next page button, the button’s `onClick` event is triggered, this calls whatever function is attached to this event, which in our case is the passed in `nextPage()` function.
 The `nextPage()` function will be called and since it lives in the parent component, it’ll be handled there.
 The parent component will likely fetch more results from the API and then pass these new results down to the child competent, which will re-render and complete React’s component lifecycle once more.

 This is a fairly simple, yet common, example of data flow around your app and between components.
 Things can get complicated and a little ugly if you have many layers of children and you need to get data from a parent component higher in the chain to a much lower child component.
 This practice is called prop drilling and involves each child component in the chain having to grab a prop from its parent and pass it down to the next child.

-In a later module, you'll be looking at more complex data and state management using the `useReducer` Hook and the Redux state management pattern.
+In a later lesson, you will look at more complex data and state management using the `useReducer` Hook and the Redux state management pattern.
 These concepts can avoid scenarios like prop drilling and reduce the dependency of unrelated components on each other for the sake of passing props down the line.

 ### Component Types in the Wild